-If you have not received your EIN by the time a return is due, write "Applied For" and the date you applied in the space shown for the EIN on pages 1 and 2 of your return.
+If you haven't received your EIN by the time a return is due, write "Applied For" and the date you applied in the space shown for the EIN on pages 1 and 2 of your return.

 If you are filing your tax return electronically, a valid EIN is required at the time the return is filed.
-If a valid EIN is not provided, the return will not be accepted.
+If a valid EIN AUTION isn't provided, the return won't be accepted.
 This may result in penalties.

 Always be sure the EIN on the form you file exactly matches the EIN that the IRS assigned to your business.
-Do not use a social security number or individual taxpayer identification number (ITIN) on forms that ask for an EIN.
+Don't use a social security number (SSN) or individual taxpayer identification number (ITIN) on forms that ask for an EIN.
 Filing a Form 940 with an incorrect EIN or using the EIN of another's business may result in penalties and delays in processing your return.

-Tell Us if You Change Your Name or Address
+Tell Us if You Change Your Business Name or Business Address